 Within the framework of the outsourcing policy, the outsourced services are revised in order to assess whether some of them could be linked to some critical or significant function or activity.
-In the event that some critical or significant outsourced service is identified, the supervising bodies shall be notified.

 2.8.
 Assessment of the suitability of the governance system in regards to the nature, volume and complexity of the risks inherent to its activity.